 Therapy Type: Immunotherapy (passive) (timeline)

-Target Type: APP and Amyloid-Related (timeline), Inflammation
+Target Type: Amyloid-Related (timeline), Inflammation

 Condition(s): Alzheimer's Disease

 Company: Baxter Healthcare

 Gammagard™ is a preparation of pooled human plasma antibodies from blood donations.
 It has an established safety record from human use in immunodeficiency and certain autoimmune conditions.
 Gammagard™ has been used off-label for the treatment of a small number of Alzheimer's disease patients for years.
 The proposed treatment rationale is twofold.
 Intravenous immunoglobulin mixtures contain a small fraction of polyclonal antibodies directed against Aβ that are thought to effect clearance or counteract synaptic toxicity caused by Aβ (Szabo et al., 2010).
 The concentration of natural Aβ antibodies is lower in IVIg preparations than in engineered monoclonal Aβ immunotherapies.
 In addition, IVIg has immunomodulatory effects, which are proposed to change patients' cytokine profiles to induce a noninflammatory, phagocytic microglial phenotype (see Aug 2011 news story).

 An open-label dose-finding study in eight patients with mild AD reported increases of Aβ antibodies in serum, decreases of Aβ in CSF, and stabilization of MMSE scores over 18 months (see Relkin et al., 2009).